-Our Company, the Selling Shareholders and the shareholders listed above, being subject to the lock-up requirement, will enter into an escrow agreement with [Metrobank Trust] as the escrow agent thereunder.
+Our Company, the Selling Shareholders and the shareholders listed above, being subject to the lock-up requirement, will enter into an escrow agreement with Metrobank Trust as the escrow agent thereunder.

-In addition, we and the Principal Shareholders have agreed with the Joint Issue Managers, Joint Bookrunners and Joint

-Lead Underwriters that we will not, without the prior written consent of the Joint Issue Managers, Joint Bookrunners and Joint Lead Underwriters, issue, offer, pledge, sell, contract to sell, pledge or otherwise dispose of (or publicly announce any such issuance, offer, sale or disposal of) any Common Shares or securities convertible or exchangeable into or exercisable for any Common Shares or warrants or other rights to purchase Common Shares or any security or financial product whose value is determined directly or indirectly by reference to the price of the underlying securities, including equity swaps, forward sales and options for a period of 180 days after the listing of the Offer Shares.
+In addition to the lock-up requirement by the PSE, Lester C. Yu and Ralproperties, Inc. have agreed with the Joint Issue Managers, Joint Bookrunners and Joint Lead Underwriters that we will not, without the prior written consent of the Joint Issue Managers, Joint Bookrunners and Joint Lead Underwriters, issue, offer, pledge, sell, contract to sell, pledge or otherwise dispose of (or publicly announce any such issuance, offer, sale or disposal of) any Common Shares or securities convertible or exchangeable into or exercisable for any Common Shares or warrants or other rights to purchase Common Shares or any security or financial product whose value is determined directly or indirectly by reference to the price of the underlying securities, including equity swaps, forward sales and options for a period of 180 days after the listing of the Common Shares.